aa1874/aa1874site/_stories/stronghold-part-1.md

 *This story is set on the Chouverse, a public domain shared universe.*

 It has been centuries after the part-carbon, part-silicon race which inhabited the planet Dyrnik, known as one of the most intelligent and most advanced in the Furkin star system, established their latest colony.
-During one half of those centuries the Dyrnikian population has increased steadily until they finally developed a perfect cloning system, a soft singularity in which the population began to rocket in a steady acceleration rate thanks to its ever-increasing use.
+During one half of those centuries the Dyrnikian population has increased steadily until they finally developed a perfect cloning system, It's just a part of a bigger technological singularity—the population began to rocket in a steady acceleration rate thanks to its ever-increasing use.
 The colonies couldn't accomodate the ever-increasing population anymore.

 The Central Council of the Dyrnikian Commonwealth knew about this problem.
 They wanted to tackle it.
 They have 2 options on the table: perform population control, or restart the colonisation programme.
 After many meetings and a referendum in which all the citizens of the Commonwealth participated, they decided and passed a bill to allow another colonisation programme to start, which established the Terraform and Colonisation Council.